 Napoleon Bonaparte rose from a family of minor nobles on the French island of Corsica to become ruler of much of continental Europe.
-After his 1815 defeat at the Battle of Waterloo (in what is now Belgium), he was forced into exile on the remote island of St. Helena in the South Atlantic, where he lived the remainder of his days.
+After his 1815 defeat at the Battle of Waterloo (in what is now Belgium), he was forced into exile on the remote island of St. Helena in the South Atlantic, where he died in 1821.

-While Bonaparte may be known for being somewhat short, his reach throughout history is long.
+While Bonaparte may be known for being somewhat short — a commonly held but false myth spread by British propaganda at the time — his reach throughout history is long.
 For generations, historians have carried out countless historical studies on his life and empire.

 Napoleon's life before the military

 Born on the island of Corsica in 1769, he was christened Napoleone di Buonaparte and later changed his name to Napoleon Bonaparte when he married in 1796.